Schematizing the Observer and the Epistemic Content of Theories: The Different Forms and Aspects of Scientific Knowledge

 \skipline

 An adequate semantics should be able to support the articulation of, to represent the meaning of, all knowledge claims a theory embodies, for all the forms and aspects of knowledge thus embodied.
-As the discussion of SgrA$^*$ in \S\ref{sec:what-theory-is} highlights, my formulation of the question ``what is a theory?'' brings into focus what I consider another shortcoming of the standard view (that there is a clean separation between, on the one hand, one part of the scientific knowledge a theory embodies, \emph{viz}., that encoded in the pure formalism and, on the other, the remainder of that knowledge)---that, according to it, all scientific knowledge is essentially of one undifferentiated kind: approximately true (or at least epistemically justified) propositions about states of the world, and perhaps about the global or nomic structure of the world independent of the state the world is actually in.
+As the discussion of SgrA$^*$ in \S\ref{sec:what-theory-is} highlights, my formulation of the question ``what is a theory?'' brings into focus what I consider another shortcoming of the standard view---that, according to it, all scientific knowledge is essentially of one undifferentiated kind: approximately true (or at least epistemically justified) propositions about states of the world, and perhaps about the nomic structure of the world independent of the state the world is actually in.
 This comes out most clearly in the picture of a theory's semantics that naturally accompanies the standard view of theories, that it is fixed by ontology.

 This is not an accurate picture of scientific knowledge.
-Scientific knowledge has many forms and aspects that cannot be well captured with this simple picture.
-The structure of the knowledge that characterizes a theory as a \emph{physical} theory of the types of physical systems it purports to treat must include \emph{all} forms and aspects of knowledge the theory has endowed on us, including that gathered and expressible only in the context of experimental practice.
-A semantics that captures only knowledge---epistemic content---that it is impossible in principle for humans to know, such as that embodied in the ``family of all models or possible worlds'' of the theory, is useless as a semantics on which to ground an analysis of the nature of scientific knowledge and its epistemic warrant.
-If the semantics does not capture all the epistemic content of a theory, then what \emph{does} it do?
+Scientific knowledge has many forms and aspects that the picture cannot well capture.
+An account of scientific knowledge that characterizes a theory as a \emph{physical} theory of the types of physical systems it purports to treat must include \emph{all} forms and aspects of knowledge the theory has endowed us with, including that gathered in the context of experimental practice and expressible only by using resources that go beyond the theory's formalism.
+A semantics that captures only ``potential knowledge'' that it is impossible for humans to know, such as that embodied in the ``family of all models or possible worlds'' of the theory, is useless as a semantics on which to ground an analysis of the nature of scientific knowledge and its epistemic warrant, because science is a human enterprise.
+If the semantics captures only what it is impossible for humans to know, then what good does it do?
 And why should we care about it?
+What problems will it solve, or even illuminate?
+Ones of a purely formal character, no doubt.